updated Oct 10 2018

 – Use video on product landing pages to retain customers and pull them further into the sales funnel.

 – Consider adding video to your homepage to introduce customers to your company, brand, and offerings.

 Comedy is the most popular form of online video content among all viewers (39%).
 No secret here—people love to laugh.
 They love to be entertained, and if you can entertain them, you’ll build brand loyalty.
 People protect what they like.

 – Avoid being too stuffy with every video—show customers you’re human with a sense of humor.

 – Keep your humor relevant to the industry.
 You still need to target an audience.

 16) Increasing Investment

-76% of marketers plan to increase their use of video marketing, making it the top area marketers will invest in for 2014.
-Now is the time to get your team together to start developing a video marketing strategy.
+Back than we said – Now is the time to get your team together to start developing a video marketing strategy.
 The longer you wait, the less of an impact your strategy will have.

 – Set your goals for video marketing.
 What do you want to accomplish by using this channel?